 Should We Use ORP to Measure Monochloramines?

 ORP stands for Oxidation Reduction Potential, a substance’s potential to oxidize or reduce another substance.
-ORP is used to measure the disinfection potential of water.
+ORP testing is used to measure the disinfection potential of water.
 ORP can be useful because it takes into account all of the substances in the water.

 Monochloramine, often referred to as chloramine, is a widely used and relatively safe disinfectant that has been used to disinfect drinking water since the early 1900s.
 Monochloramine has several benefits that make it useful compared to chlorine, including high-dosage superchlorination sometimes used in Legionella remediation.